chrisregner/daily-routines-tracker/README.md

   - [done] pass RoutineItem\'s specs for conditional rendering
   - [done] use buttons instead of link in RoutineItem controls and correct the usage of buttons and links elsewhere as applicable
+  - test two of my custom proptypes
+  - add the virtual class library
   - the rest of the functionality
 - final design/theming
+  - buttons should animate when pressed
   - add page transitions for mobile
 - optimization
   - review implemented features and specified features